composer/windows-setup/src/README.md

 # Composer-Setup development

 ## Tools
-You will need to install the latest unicode version of Inno Setup Compiler.
+You will need to [download](http://www.jrsoftware.org/download.php/is-unicode.exe) and install the latest unicode version of Inno Setup Compiler.
 Make sure you include Inno Setup Preprocessor when you run the installer.

 ## Compiling
 To compile the main `composer.iss` script you must create a file named `develop.iss` in the same directory, defining *SetupVersion*.
 For example: